projetmbc/copier-templates/cb-py-dev/{{ project_name }}/tools/__readme/cbutils.md

 from pathlib import Path
 import sys

-# We go back as many levels as necessary via the `parent`
+# We go back as many levels as necessary via the `parent` attribute
-# attribute (just one level in our case).
+# (just one level in our case).
 _tools_dir = Path(__file__).parent

 # `sys.path` is a list of strings.
 sys.path.append(str(_tools_dir))

-# Now, everything works as if we had installed the `cbutils`
+# Now everything works as if we had installed the `cbutils` package.
-# package.
 import cbutils

 # This is where your coding begins.